roguecode/AutoForzaLiveryEditor/README.md

 # Bad coding disclaimer
 I made this as a quick little prototype for myself, this is not good or production-ready code

+# Known issues
+- It doesn't properly handle resolutions that aren't 2560x1440 yet, simply because of a hardcoded pixel position for the OCR.
+- It is very timing dependant, and your results may vary.
+Alongside the exe you will find appsettings.json.
+If you have issues then you can trying slowing everything down by opening that file and changing the DelayMultiplier value of 1 to something like 1.5.
+That means that every "wait" action in the program will be * 1.5, making it wait more before doing the next action.

 # Getting Forza Ready
 1) Open Forza Horizon 5, click Create Vinyl Groups
 2) Press OK to create a new layer